 Three everyday people with traumatic brain injury disabilities use arts to reconnect to a sense of identity, self-pride, and community and to assert their agency and autonomy.
 This feature-length documentary centers the artists’ narratives, creating complex portraits that go beyond the medical aspects of brain injury that typically dominate educational media on the topic.

 This film contains mature themes and adult language.
 Three short films, each focused on one person in the film, now available along with the original 86-minute film on New Day Streaming, DVD, and Kanopy.

-Who Am I To Stop It is documentary about the traumatic brain injury community made by a filmmaker with disabilities from brain injury.
+Who Am I To Stop It is a documentary about the traumatic brain injury community made by a filmmaker with disabilities from brain injury.
 It follows three artists as they navigate social isolation, stigma, and rebuilding their identities.
 They practice the arts to re-connect to their own sense of self-pride and to their larger communities.
 Rather than emphasize the injuries themselves or highlight medical aspects of disability, we explore consequences of institutional and internalized ableism.
 Through visual arts, music, and personal narrative, the subjects explore questions around poverty, sexuality, faith, family, success, and community.
 Using a biopsychosocial framework, Who Am I To Stop It deftly uncovers what lies beneath the surface for so many peers with brain injury and their communities.

 This film contains mature themes and adult language.